Prajwal208V/PreapBytes/css/README.md

 ## Q. ***What is the use of css ruleset?***

-CSS is a rule or set of rules that describe the formatting (change of appearance) of individual elements on a web page.
+CSS is a rule or set of rules that describe the formatting of individual elements on a web page.
 The rule consists of two parts: the selector and the next declaration block.
-The image below shows the structure (syntax) of the rule:

 ```css
 div {
   color: blue;